mkbrv/sling-quickstart/README.md

 * Start LaunchPad from console: java -jar org.apache.sling.launchpad-8.jar
 * Clone Repository
 * Run on the project: mvn clean install -P autoInstallBundle
+* For the simplicity of the setup you can give privileges to all users. (don't do this in real projects)
+    * POST localhost:8080/content.modifyAce.html
+    * Header: Authorization: Basic YWRtaW46YWRtaW4=
+    * Param: privilege@jcr:all: granted
+    * Param: principalId:everyone